Michelle Amber

 My Background & Approach

-In our work together, my main priority is helping your child feel seen and heard.
-We’ll explore how their mind and body are connected, and help them learn how to care for themselves in ways that feel empowering and actually doable.
-Kids don’t have a lot of say in their lives in general, and adding a chronic illness or disorder on top of that can create an even greater sense of helplessness.
-That’s why the goal is always to give them back some sense of control, through things like letting them choose how we spend our sessions or talking about their interests.
+In our work together, my main priority is helping your child feel safe, seen, and heard.
+We’ll explore how their mind and body are connected, and help them learn how to care for themselves in ways that feel empowering yet realistic.
+Kids typically don’t have much say in their lives and adding an illness or disorder on top of that can create an even greater sense of helplessness.
+That’s why my goal is always to give them back some sense of control such as giving choice in how we spend our sessions, learning about their interests, developing an authentic connection to self, or teaching boundaries and empowered communication.

 For parents, I’ll walk with you every step of the way—arming you with knowledge and practical tools, offering insight into your child’s experience, and helping you build the kind of connection and support your child needs.
 We’ll talk about how physical health affects mental health, and discuss how you can best show up for your child when they’re struggling in either capacity.
-Sometimes, we might meet with the whole family present to work through how these issues are affecting the unit.
+Family participation is an integral part of this work, as fostering a supportive environment and working through issues affecting the family are vital to your child’s healing.

 I earned my BA in Psychology from the University of Southern California, with a minor in Occupational Science, and my MA in Clinical Psychology from Pepperdine University.
-My work is informed by training in Brainspotting, EMDR, DBT, and somatic-based approaches—and by the kids and families I’ve been lucky enough to support so far.
+My work is informed by my training in ABA, DBT, and somatic-based approaches such as EMDR and Brainspotting — and by the kids and families I’ve been lucky enough to support so far.
 I’m here to empower you and your child to find your way forward, together.

 Works with: